Your sales team takes calls.

 None of this is possible with words alone.
 This requires rethinking the model of human behavior and expression from the ground up and using the data to guide it.

 Intelligence based on verbal and non-verbal cues - that makes in-person meetings so powerful - continues to be absent in most conversational intelligence software available in the market today.
-And that is the exact problem we are solving with Sybill using our Behavior AI systems.
+And that is the exact problem we are solving with Sybill using our Behavioral AI systems.

 From capturing every time your prospect smiled or nodded in agreement to highlighting parts of your demo that had your prospect disengaged or doubtful, Sybill’s call reports are genuinely holistic and actionable.